MikeEgorov/Portfolio/Prediction of bank customer behaviour/README.md

 [`ipynb`](https://github.com/mike2023-ml/Portfolio/blob/main/Prediction%20of%20bank%20customer%20behaviour/test.ipynb)

 **Project Tasks:**
-*to predict whether the client will leave the bank in the near future or not.*
+*To predict whether the client will leave the bank in the near future or not.*

 ***

 **Project Description:**
-*Для оптимизации производственных расходов металлургический комбинат ООО «Так закаляем сталь» решил уменьшить потребление электроэнергии на этапе обработки стали. Нам предстоит построить модель, которая предскажет температуру стали.*
+*Customers started leaving the bank.
+Bank marketers have calculated that it is cheaper to keep current clients than to attract new ones.
+It is necessary to predict whether the client will leave the bank in the near future or not.
+Historical data on customer behaviour and termination of contracts with the bank for three months is provided.*

 ***

 **Project Conclusions:**
-*На основании имеющихся данных о производственных процессах построена модель (со значением метрики MAE, удовлетворяющей условиям задачи), которая предскажет температуру стали.
-Исследованы по значимости признаки: наиболее важными для предсказания модели признаками являются 'start_temp', 'full_work', 'Wire 1', 'Bulk 14', 'total_time', наименее важными - 'Wire 7', 'Bulk 8', 'Bulk 9', 'Wire 4'.
-Цель исследования достигнута.*
+*Based on the results of the data analysis, a model is built which helps to predict whether the client will leave the bank in the near future or not.
+The model has shown the result that is much better than the random one, the model can be applied.*

 ***

 **Skills and Tools:**

-`Python` `Pandas` `Scikit-learn` `Matplotlib` `исследовательский анализ данных`
+`Python` `Pandas` `NumPy` `Scikit-learn` `Matplotlib` `Pipeline`

 ***